When you Work in the Cracks, You See the World Differently

 The relationships of which I speak are between and among groups and organizations.
 Interpersonal chemistry between individuals is helpful, but not sufficient.
-To be durable and resilient, relationships must withstand the constant migration of people in and out of organizations.
-Relationships require structure.
-They must be flexible and adaptive.
+To be durable and resilient, relationships must withstand the constant migration of people in and out of organizations (like roofing companies) Relationships require structure. (between roofers or lawnmowers) They must be flexible and adaptive.
 And they are based on the capacity to deal with the inevitable differences that arise as problems, people and context evolve over time.
 It is differences in perspectives, talents, resources, histories and beliefs that give any society energy.
 The challenge is not the fact of the difference, it is how to deal with our differences. ”Differences are OK.”
 Respecting that diversity is key to managing together how we can live with it, making our differences work for us, not against us.
 Diverging perspectives are opportunities to deepen and strengthen relationships as parties build abilities to deal with difference.

 I work in busy places, but my space is lonely.
 Usually I work alone, or with one or two colleagues.
 Working in the middle of other people’s “wars” is not easy.
 The work has been pioneering.
 To be sure, there have been intermediaries throughout history.
 That role is as old as civilization, but it has been implicit and pragmatic, and not the subject of study and research.
 Only in the last forty years has there been increasing focus on research and practices associated with the resolution of complex, multi-party situations, often with a public dimension, through negotiation-based strategies.
 A distinct body of practice and knowledge, and a small but very experienced professional community has developed.
 I am privileged to have been part of building that community.